flyteorg/flyte/docs/concepts/admin.rst

   - created_at
   - updated_at
   - state (you must use the integer enum, for example: 1)
-     - States are defined in :std:ref:`launchplanstate <protos/docs/admin/admin:launchplanstate>`.
+     - States are defined in :std:ref:`launchplanstate <ref_flyteidl.admin.LaunchPlanState>`.

 - ListWorkflowIds